vaishnaviyerge/vaishnaviyerge/README.md

 - 👋 Hey there!
 Myself Vaishnavi Yerge
-- 🌱 My current hands on Full stack web dev
+- 🌱 My current hands are on Full stack web dev
 - 👀 Talks about #web3 #blockchain
 - 📫 How to reach me https://www.linkedin.com/in/vaishnavi-yerge-b6195725b/...